-The season of love is upon us and that means one thing for retailers, the swift implementation of Valentine’s Day campaigns across all of their stores.
+The season of love is upon us and that has meant one thing for retailers, the swift implementation of Valentine’s Day campaigns across all of their stores.

-If you’re part of the retail marketing chain, you’ll know that this long-term planning and short-term delivery process is both necessary and riddled with challenges.
+If you’re part of the retail marketing chain, you’ll know that this long-term planning and short-term delivery process is both necessary, but also full of challenges.

 The marketing team want to ensure their campaigns deliver the best commercial performance, taking into consideration trends, stock levels, competitor activity and realisation of the initial campaign concept.